ffbeast/ffbeast.github.io/docs/en/shop_flight_controls_license.md

 {: .warning}
 > **Important note!**
 >
->- Starting from the date **01.01.2025** no replacement keys will be provided in case you burn your device!
+>- Starting from the date **01.01.2025** no replacement keys or refund will be provided in case you burn your device!
 >- Consider properly secure all connections and wires **BEFORE** purchasing license and activating it.
 >Starting from version **24.1.4** software have [**Hardware test mode**](ffbeast_setup_license.html#hardware-test-mode-flight-controls-only) which do not require entering serial key.
 Do all initial setup,
 >test if everything works, perform experiments with connections when using this mode.
 Once all is setup and secure -